2022 Vermont Senate election

 The 2022 Vermont Senate election took place on November 8, 2022, as part of the biennial United States elections.
 The election coincided with elections for other offices including the U.S. Senate, U.S. House, Governor, and State House.
 Vermont voters elected all 30 state senators from 16 districts, with each district electing between one and three senators.
 State senators serve two-year terms in the Vermont Senate.
 Primary elections were held on August 9, 2022.
-This election will be the first to use new districts adopted by the Vermont General Assembly to allocate for population changes across the state after the 2020 census.
+This election would be the first to use new districts adopted by the Vermont General Assembly to allocate for population changes across the state after the 2020 census.

 Democrats and Progressives retained their combined 23-seat supermajority.
 Because Democrats and Progressives simultaneously won a supermajority in the Vermont House of Representatives for the first time ever, this meant that they could pass bills that were vetoed by Republican governor Phil Scott.
 Republicans lost one seat during redistricting, as Joe Benning's Caledonia County seat was eliminated, but they made up for this loss by gaining a seat from Democrats in Rutland County.
-Democrats still managed to have a net gain of one seat, as they won the newly created Chittenden North district and gained a seat from Progressives in Washington County.
+Democrats still managed a net gain of one seat, as they won the newly created Chittenden North district and gained a seat from Progressives in Washington County.
 This left newly elected senator Tanya Vyhovsky as the only Progressive in the Senate, although four of the elected Democrats were also nominated by the Progressive Party and appeared on the ballot as "Democratic/Progressive."